>> Click to download 2016 CFA By-Laws

 4.3 The membership in the Corporation is not transferable or assignable.

-4.4 Any member not having paid the current year’s membership fee in full by the due date of April 1st will be charged a late fee (late fee to be established by the Board).
+4.4 Any member not having paid the current year’s membership fee in full by the due date will be charged a late fee (late fee to be established by the Board).
 If the membership fee is still unpaid after 30 days of the due date, the membership in the Corporation shall be terminated.
 When reapplying for membership, all membership requirements must be fulfilled.

 4.5 Membership in the Corporation may be terminated by the Board where in the opinion of the Board, the member has discredited the Corporation through unethical or unprofessional practices or conduct, or is in violation of the CFA Code of Ethics and Standards of Practice.